sagebowsystems/sagebow/README.md

 # sagebow
-SageBow is a Python Package that deploys a team of autonomous agents into your Python environment.
+SageBow is a Python package that brings a team of autonomous agents directly into your Python environment.
+To use it, all you need is a .ipynb file in your IDE, or you can run it seamlessly in Jupyter Notebooks or JupyterLab.
-The only requirement needed is to run it is to make sure to use a .ipynb file inside your IDE.
-Alternatively, you can just use Jupyter Notebooks/Lab.

-When using SageBow, a team of 15 agents will be deployed into your Python environment to work your projects.
-The Agents are specialized for data analysis, statistical computing, and AI engineering, but they can be used for any use case.
-The Agents can also call other languagues (e.g. SQL) into your workflow if needed.
+When you launch SageBow, a team of 15 agents are deployed into your notebook to complete full projects.
+These agents excel in data analysis, statistical computing, and AI engineering, but they are flexible enough to handle virtually any task.
+Additionally, the agents can call other languages into your notebook, such as SQL, into your workflow whenever needed, making your projects more powerful and efficient.
+The Agents can autonomously execute multiple steps, learning from their mistakes and iterating until they determine they have achieved your goal.

-# Simply install the package
+# To get started, simply install the package
 pip install sagebow

 # Import the package and run the command